-There are a wealth of beautiful gardens in the Scottish Borders which can be visited easily by our guests.
+There is a wealth of beautiful gardens in the Scottish Borders which can be visited easily from Burnbrae.
 Most of these gardens are accessible by wheelchair and some of them offer the loan of a wheelchair.

 I list below a few gardens or the many gardens in the local area, which I hope will be of interest to you.
 I will be happy to provide more information about these and other gardens in the Scottish Borders.
 Please ask.

-Abbotsford was the home of Sir Walter Scott; beautiful formal gardens, complimented by a peaceful scenic woodland walk partly along the banks of the river Tweed.
-A delightful venue, with an excellent new visitor centre
+Abbotsford was the home of Sir Walter Scott; beautiful Regency formal gardens, complemented by a peaceful scenic woodland walk partly along the banks of the River Tweed.
+A delightful venue, with an excellent visitor centre and cafe.

 Dawick is a part of the Royal Botanic Gardens in the Scottish Borders and is one of the world’s finest arboreta.
 It has a magic all of its own.
-Set in the scenic Borders landscape, three lovely features are the Azalea Terrace; the amazing Himalayan blue poppies and the Beech Walk (very special in both the spring and the autumn) but this woodland garden is a delight all year round.
+Set in the scenic Borders landscape, three lovely features are the Azalea Terrace; the amazing Himalayan blue poppies, and the Beech Walk (very special in both the spring and the autumn) but this woodland garden is a delight all year round.
 Dawyck Gardens has a really nice cafe!
 The facilities are all wheelchair friendly and wheelchairs are available for loan.
-However the terrain of the garden itself is more challenging for push wheelchairs.
+However, the terrain of the garden itself is more challenging to push wheelchairs.

 The walled garden at Floors Castle has a spectacular display of flowers and includes one of the finest kitchen gardens in Scotland.
-Also well worth exploring are the Millennium Parterre designed in the traditional French style, The Star Plantation linking the Walled Garden to the rest of the grounds and riverside along the banks of the river Tweed afford delightfully serene views toward Kelso.
-There are a variety of walks with winding pathways through a woodland of wild flowers and rare flora species.
+Also well worth exploring are the Millennium Parterre designed in the traditional French style, and The Star Plantation linking the Walled Garden to the rest of the grounds and riverside along the banks of the river Tweed affording delightfully serene views toward Kelso.
+There are a variety of walks and a cycle path.
 (Only 2 miles from Burnbrae).

-Kailzie includes a formal garden; a wild garden; woodland walks; fly-fishing; and osprey watching: this garden has plenty to keep all members of the family amused for hours.
+Kailzie gardens include a formal garden; a wild garden; woodland walks; fly-fishing; and osprey watching: this garden has plenty to keep all members of the family amused for hours.
 Open daily April until October.

 If you like the vast pomp of Victorian parks, then head to Hawick, about 40 minutes’ drive from your holiday cottage, where you could spend a day in the 107 acres of Wilton Lodge Park.
 Bisected by the River Teviot, it offers riverside walks, with their different areas for both amenity and recreation, and distinctive planting, formal gardens, a museum, and even a waterfall.
 As well as sports pitches there are informal recreation areas such as crazy golf, tennis and croquet.
 An orienteering map is available from the museum, which houses displays on local history, militaria, art and the natural sciences.
-Sunday recitals are held at the bandstand.
+Sunday recitals are held at the new bandstand.
 Local motorcycle legends Jimmy Guthrie and Steve Hislop are commemorated here.
-The park is currently undergoing a £3.6m refurbishment, due to be completed in 2017.
+The park has had a £3.7m refurbishment.

 Then there are the gardens on your conservatory doorstep at Burnbrae.
 We use some flowers from the garden to decorate our home.